openshift-online/ocm-support-cli/README.md

 ##### Examples

 * Patch an organization by its ID and change the externalID (dry run) `echo '{ "external_id": "12541229" }' | ocm support patch organizations [orgID]`
-* Patch all organizations with names starting with "Red Hat" and change the name to "Red Hat Inc." (no dry run and set maxRecords more than the actual number of affected records) `echo '{ "name": "Red Hat Inc." }' | ocm support patch orgs --filter "name like 'Red Hat%' --dryRun=false --maxRecords=1000`